Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/random.md

 with no sub-interval having a greater probability of containing generated values than any other interval of the same length.
 The mathematical concept of a [probability distribution](http://www.itl.nist.gov/div898/handbook/eda/section3/eda36.htm) basically amounts to asserting that different ranges in the set of possible values of a random variable have different probabilities of containing the value.
 Hipparchus supports generating random sequences from each of the distributions in the [distributions](../apidocs/org/hipparchus/distribution/package-summary.html) package.
 The javadoc for the `nextXxx` methods in [RandomDataGenerator](../apidocs/org/hipparchus/random/RandomDataGenerator.html) describes the algorithms used to generate random deviates.
+The `nextXxx` methods allow you to get random deviates directly, without instantiating distributions.
+For example, to get a random value following a normal (Gaussian) distribution with mean 3 and standard deviation 1.5, you can use

+    RandomDataGenerator randomDataGenerator = new RandomDataGenerator(1000)
+    randomDataGenerator.nextNormal(3,1.5)

+Here the default Well generator is used the source of randomness and 1000 is passed to it as initial seed.
+To generate a sequence of random values to use in a simulation, you should always just create one RandomDataGenerator instance and reuse it.

+For user-defined distributions, or Hipparchus distributions not included among the `nextXxx` methods of `RandomDataGenerator`, one can use the `nextDeviate` methods, which take real or integer distribution instances as arguments, implementing a generic inversion-based sampling method for arbitrary distributions.
+There are also `nextDeviates` methods that take a distribution and an integer as arguments.
+These are handy when you want to generate an array of random values.
+Any distribution, including thos covered by the `nextXxx` methods, can be passed to these methods and `RandomDataGenerator` will use the best implementation that it has.

 ### Cryptographically secure random sequences